Umuzi-org/ACN-syllabus/content/employability-sprint/interview-prep/tech-specific/_index.md

 Often, you’ll need to first pass technical tests at home before even getting into the room with a human recruiter.
 Code tests are a quick and easy (and highly automated) way to assess whether you have the basic skills needed to land the interview.
 Normally they don’t expect juniors to get 100%, but they do want to get a better understanding of your skills.

 ### Preparation
-Practice makes perfect and there are many  sites that allow you to practise your coding skills.
+Practice makes perfect and there are many  sites that allow you to practice your coding skills.

 Focus on your general problem-solving skills.
 These links are great for this: